What are the thirteen types of English verb?

 The next four classifications of verb are grouped together because they exist in an either/or scenario, in which these words either are or are not semantically, morphologically or syntactically regular, stative, finite or transitive.

 Type 3: Regular/Irregular Verbs

 One of the most common binary distinctions among verbs is whether or not they’re regular in how they’re morphologically formed.
-Thinking back to Lesson 2 when the seven verb forms were introduced (such as the base form or past participle), an irregular verb is one whose seven formations cannot be easily predicted.
+Thinking back to Chapter 2 when the seven verb forms were introduced (such as the base form or past participle), an irregular verb is one whose seven formations cannot be easily predicted.
 While at one end of the regularity spectrum are some highly irregular verbs such as ‘be’, and at the other end the relatively formless modals ‘can’ or ‘should’, most verbs fall into the regular category.
 Generally speaking, regular verbs have one principal part called the base form from which all other forms are predictably created.